 Mark Wallbank has been a mad researcher of everything Paranormal, Extraterrestrial and Crypto-zoological, since early childhood.

-I am also a decade long member of the somewhat prestigious Ghost Club, founded in 1862 in the UK, the world’s oldest organisation associated with psychical research, The Society for Psychical Research (SPR), as well as being a member of the ASSAP – The Association for the Scientific Study of Anomalous Phenomena; a UK-based education and research charity, and the Australian Institute of Parapsychological Research.
+I am a loyal, decade long member of the somewhat prestigious Ghost Club; founded in 1862 in the UK and recognised as the world’s oldest organisation associated with psychical research, The Society for Psychical Research (SPR), as well as being a member of the ASSAP – The Association for the Scientific Study of Anomalous Phenomena; a UK-based education and research charity, and the Australian Institute of Parapsychological Research.